Paying for Housing

 Students are responsible for providing all third-party payers with the exact cost of their fees.
 Students may print or screenshot a real-time summary of their costs online.

 Checks should be made out to Bellevue College.
-Mail-in payments by check can be mailed to:
+Payments by check can be mailed to:

 Bellevue College – Finance (N258)